remotesensorDJB/lab-access/PITCHME.md

 ![Remote-Desktop](images/desktop.PNG)
 +++
+ You may now use the remote PC for your classwork.
+Here are a few tips to ensure a good experience.

+- USB devices plugged into your physical machine will not register on the remote PC.
+- The easiest way to move data back & forth is through cloud storage like Cardbox or Google Drive.
++++
+- Your instructor may post datasets to Blackboard.
+In this case, open your Blackboard course in a web browser on the remote PC and download those datasets to the remote PC, not to the physical machine you are connecting from.
+Your remote PC is on UofL’s gigabit network, so downloads should be very speedy.
+- You may create a folder on the C:\ drive in which to store your work.
+    - Name it as follows: userID-CourseNumber.
+For instance, Jon Snow (the [physician](https://www.arcgis.com/apps/MapJournal/index.html?appid=781630562fea4ad88e94bd22e161ba06&webmap=f4d1c17a8f1544c8903060a1e329103a), not the [true heir to the Iron Throne](https://www.insider.com/game-of-thrones-jon-snow-rightful-heir-iron-throne-targaryen-succession-2017-8)), taking Geography 500, would name his folder j0snow01-GEOG500.
+---
+### Getting "Bumped"
++++
 If you receive this screen, it means someone is already connected to the PC you chose.
 If you select yes, that user has 30 seconds to deny your log in.

 ![Disconnect](images/disconnect.PNG)